betafcc/imdb-postgres/README.md

 This will download all the data and mount it to a volume `imdb_data` so that it persists across container restarts.

-The total volume size is around 20GB.
+The total size is around 20GB.

 To delete the volume, use `docker volume rm imdb_data`.

 ### Connect to the running container

-After the initial setup that you can connect to the database using your favorite client.
+After the initial setup you can connect to the database using your favorite client.

 User is 'imdb' and db is 'imdb', no password is needed.